othim/nn_mwpc/README.md

 # Using the Python Module

 - The python module is made from the C++ class defined in `src/cpp_src/pybind_interface.h`.
-The class definition contans a lot of commenst that can be used to understand the functionalities of the class.
+The class definition contains a lot of comments that can be used to understand the functionalities of the class.

 - If the module is installed you can import it by `import nn_mwpc` in python.